Have Too Much Holiday Credit Card Debt? Do This...

 Whether you have high interest credit card Christmas debt, sales financing, lines of credit, or personal loans, you can give yourself a 12-month interest-free holiday with a 0% balance transfer card.

-In fact, with the Canadian no annual fee MBNA Platinum Plus card, you can transfer money from your credit card to your bank account, and get the same 0% for 12 month terms, with a 1% transfer fee.
+In fact, with the Canadian no annual fee MBNA Platinum Plus card, you can transfer money from your credit card to your bank account, and get the same 0% for 12 month terms, with a 1% transfer fee (offer ends on June 30th, 2018).
 You can then use those funds to pay down any higher interest debt you may have, directly from your checking account.
 In fact, you can use those funds at 0% for any purpose, whether you’re paying down loans, funding an RRSP, or using the funds as spending cash.

 Another credit card to consider is the American Express Essential card.
 With this one, you’ll get six months of 1.99% APR after doing a balance transfer from another card.
 After that, the APR will go up to 8.99%.
 There’s also no annual fee.